OAuth for Remote MCP Servers

 Confidential cloud flow — the connector proves itself with a pre-shared secret at token exchange (leg 7) rather than PKCE.
 Note the two "Googles": Google cloud is the connector (the OAuth client, redirecting through vertexaisearch.cloud.google.com); Google is the identity provider that signs the person in.

-Cursor Cloud Agents — public (cloud) requires team admin
+Cursor Cloud Agents — cloud requires team admin

-Cursor's Cloud Agents would reach the public host like Gemini Enterprise and Claude Desktop (Streamable HTTP, with OAuth).
+Cursor's Cloud Agents would connect from Cursor's cloud like Gemini Enterprise and Claude Desktop (Streamable HTTP, with OAuth).
 But adding the server is gated by Cursor's own permissions — only a Cursor team admin can add an MCP server to the team ("Only team admins can manage the default team marketplace").
 Until an admin adds the server, no OAuth flow runs, so there is no completed flow to diagram.
 This is a vendor-side gate, not a property of the OAuth design.

 References